nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/10-into.md

 Our approach is dual strand:
 - Develop the commercial tools for managing AI system lifecycle
-- Develop/refine the interoperable, international, standards that ensure this technology is created in a broad ecosystem.
+- Develop/refine the interoperable, international, standards that ensure this technology is